NEXT PAGE >

 • Mike Hass: descent from Joshua HOTCHKISS, b.
 1651.

 • Sharon Gill and Pat Semprini: descent from George SOULE, b.
-1595.
+1595 (Mayflower).

-• Spider Draves: shared ancestry not yet known, but DNA proves that Spider and I share DNA somewhere on my paternal side.
+• Spider Draves: DNA proves that Spider and AMB share DNA on her paternal side.
+The shared ancestors are not yet known.

 Totally by chance, in 2008, Alice stood with three remote cousins.